lubie-max/superHeros/README.md

 ➡ 👉 Getting HTML elements by their IDs

 ➡ 👉👉  Random superhero Functionallity. 👈👈

 ➡ 👉 Button to get Random Superhero

-➡ 👉 Random Fuctionallity to get random superhero among 731 superheros ➡ 👉 adding onclick event to 'newSuperHeroBtn' and getSuperHero() function to it
+➡ 👉 Random Fuctionallity to get random superhero among 731 superheros.

+➡ 👉 adding onclick event to 'newSuperHeroBtn' and getSuperHero() function to it

 ➡ 👉 Searching super hero with name >>Functionallity.